bfitzpatrick79/personal_projects/Experimental Projects/nfl_model/README.txt

 Currently working towards a model predicting wins and losses for the NFL.

+'current_predictions.png' displays what the model is seeing in the next time frame.

 '01_bear_data_get_test.ipynb' was my testbed for scraping and cleaning the data

 '02_general_data_ingest.ipynb' is the program that ingests and cleans all the data from the source.
 It outputs a set of 32 dataframes as an excel file for each team in the data/ind_team_data folder.